Spatially Derived Clusters - Answer Key

 Based upon the dotplot, the good thing is that while it may not be the clearest signal, we are able to identify major populations of cells in the clusters.

-Cluster Cell type
+BANKSY Cluster Cell Type

 1 B cells

-2 Tumor cells
+2 Intestinal epithelial cells

-4 Intestinal epithelial cells
+3 Intestinal epithelial cells

 5 Endothelial cells

-6 B cells
+6 Intestinal epithelial cells

-7 B cells / T cells
+7 T cells

 9 Smooth muscle cells

-10 T cells
+10 Intestinal epithelial cells

 11 Intestinal epithelial cells

-13 Fibroblasts
+13 Fibroblasts?

 14 Tumor cells